 Figure 1.
-Spending on sanitation, sewage, and water is equally likely to increase as it is to decrease in the next year.
+Spending on public safety is slightly more likely to increase than decrease in the next year.
 For each program area, the percentage of local governments expecting an increase, no change, or decrease is shown.

 In this report, we investigate the factors that determine whether a given local government is more likely to be toward the right or left side of the figure above.
 To do so, we use the net likelihood score.